• Skip to main content

 Slow Cooker Pulled Pork

 If you can’t be a pit master, be a pot master.
 Tender, juicy Slow Cooker Pulled Pork develops perfect flavor thanks to a simple seasoning rub and a long, low cook in the crockpot.
-While it’s perfect for picnics and parties, this pulled pork also freezes beautifully to use later in sandwiches, tacos, and bowls.
-Fits keto, paleo and Whole30 diets.
+While it’s perfect for picnics and parties, tender and juicy crockpot pulled pork freezes beautifully to use later in sandwiches, tacos, and bowls.

 Jump to: